INTO-CPS-Association/Documentation/docs/index.rst

 Welcome to the documentation of INTO-CPS, the Integrated Tool Chain for Model-based Design of Cyber-Physical Systems.
 The tools aid in modelling of complex systems allowing it to be decomposed into several smaller components.
-The complete system is simulated using a technique known as :ref:`Co-Simulation`, enabled by the use of a model exchange standard called `Functional Mock-up Interface`_ (FMI) standard.
+The complete system is simulated using a technique known as :ref:`cosim`, enabled by the use of a model exchange standard called Functional Mock-up Interface :ref:fmi (FMI) standard.

 .. raw:: html